Discover Green Cay Wetlands Nature Center in South Florida for Alligators, Iguanas, Birds and Wildlife

 Beyond water purification, Green Cay is a biodiversity hub.
 It provides a sanctuary for over 250 bird species, from wading herons and egrets to noisy common gallinules and rare roseate spoonbills.
 Alligators, turtles, otters, and even bobcats thrive in its marshes, cypress swamps, and hammock islands.
 By controlling floods, storing carbon, and fostering wildlife, Green Cay proves that conservation is both practical and essential, making it a must visit for anyone who values Florida’s environmental legacy.

-The Phase II Expansion: What’s Next for Green Cay Wetlands
+The Phase II Expansion: What’s Next for Green Cay Wetlands Nature Center

 Is Green Cay Wetlands free to visit?